wpilibsuite/frc-docs/source/docs/romi-robot/imaging-romi.rst

 Download
 ^^^^^^^^

-The Raspberry Pi firmware is based on the WPILibPi (formerly FRCVision) and must be downloaded and written to the Raspberry Pi micro SD card.
+The Raspberry Pi firmware is based on WPILibPi (formerly FRCVision) and must be downloaded and written to the Raspberry Pi micro SD card.
 Click on ``Assets`` at the bottom of the description to see the available image files:

 `Romi WPILibPi <https://github.com/wpilibsuite/WPILibPi/releases>`__